DevExpress/testcafe/docs/articles/blog/2020-12-8-webinar-recording-how-to-get-true-cross-browser-test-coverage-with-testcafe-and-lambdatest.md

 * How to run your first automated test
 * How to integrate TestCafe with LambdaTest for better browser coverage

-Thank you to everyone who attend the webinar!
+Thank you to everyone who attended the webinar!

 ## Watch the webinar